wesokuhara/effects-as-data-demo/README.md

 ```

 ### Functions
-Functions contain all of the business logic and yield the commands.
+Functions are function generators that contain all of the business logic and yield the commands.
 ```js
 function* getUser(id) {
   return yield cmds.httpGet(`https://swapi.co/api/people/${id}`);